opendevstack/opendevstack.github.io/doc/getting-started.md

 ```
 ./upload-templates.sh
 ```
-If not running under a cygwin environment, but with win-bash and bash located on your PATH, simply rundeck
+If not running under a cygwin environment, but with win-bash and bash located on your PATH, simply run
 ```
 bash ./upload-templates.sh
 ```